 Land of Yoga Level 1 Teacher Training Diploma

-The training for this occurs as a guided One-on-One relationship with Toby Wallace, over the period of at least one year (or more).
+The training for this occurs as a guided One-on-One mentoring relationship with Toby Wallace (Masters in Yoga, India 2008).

 The Course is designed to fulfil all the minimum requirements listed by Yoga Australia.

 *Note: 2 requirements will not be met at Land of Yoga:

 Anatomy and Physiology 1 must be completed externally (by Correspondence is suitable);

 and First Aid must also be completed externally (St. Johns).